msa-ez/msaschool-md.github.io/content/operations/ops-argo-rollout-canary-istio.md

   - name: canary   # referenced in canary.trafficRouting.istio.destinationRule.canarySubsetName
     labels:        # labels will be injected with canary rollouts-pod-template-hash value
       app: order
-  - name: stable   # referenced in canary.trafficRouting.istio.destinationRule.stableSubsetName
+  - name: stable   # referenced in stable.trafficRouting.istio.destinationRule.stableSubsetName
-    labels:        # labels will be injected with canary rollouts-pod-template-hash value
+    labels:        # labels will be injected with stable rollouts-pod-template-hash value
       app: order

 ```